About

 Artist Statement

 I paint places I love.
-I’m drawn to poetic scenes, long roads, and dramatic light.
+I’m drawn to poetic scenes and dramatic light.
 Bold shadows and boxy shapes, backlit hills and golden hour.
-I think of my paintings as love songs and my subject matter the illumination of everyday, even overlooked, beauty.
+My work is informed by a career in archaeology and a deep interest in the power of place.